How to Get More Property Management Clients: Top 10 Tips

 1. Understand Your Target Market

 To grow your property management business, you first need to know your audience.
-Are you serving single-property landlords, large investors, or short-term rental owners?
+Are you serving single-property landlords, new property owners, property investors, or short-term rental owners?

 • Create client personas with demographics, property types, and service expectations.